How to Estimate a Mobile App Project for Your Clients

 Approaching a mobile app with WordPress has to involve the estimation for not only the WordPress theme design and development, but also the mobile app setup and configuration with Apple and Google.
 This will affect timelines and your production time to bill the client against.
 Especially if you need to make changes to the app that cause you to test and re-submit the app to both the Google and Apple stores.

-Apple review takes up to 14 days after you’ve submitted the app, Android takes about 24 hours.
+Apple review takes anywhere from a 2-14 days after you’ve submitted the app, Android takes about 24 hours.
 Make sure your client is aware of this.

 There are 4 phases of the project that you will need to estimate for.
 We’ll go into these in more detail below.